How to Write Release Notes – The Right Way

 The hidden value of great release notes

-That’s because those who do pay attention to release notes are very vocal about how their experiences hasn’t matched up to their expectations.
+That’s because those who pay attention to release notes are vocal about how their experience hasn’t matched up to their expectations.
 On the flip side, they tend to give high praise for a job well done.

-Emmanuel Quartey of Meltwater, who has documented some excellent examples of customer comments about release notes on social media, attributes this to their high level of emotional investment in the products they use:
+Emmanuel Quartey of Meltwater has documented some excellent examples of customer comments about release notes on social media.
+He attributes this to their high level of emotional investment in the products they use:

 “These are the people who’re getting the most value from your product, who’re emotionally invested in your team’s success, and who need to be incentivized to tell all their friends about what you’ve made.”

-You may think users aren’t sitting there waiting for updates, but you may be surprised by how the most minor changes and details actually provide a unique experience to your product – and people are noticing.
+You may think users aren’t waiting for updates, but you’d be surprised at how even minor changes can provide a unique experience to your product.
+People do notice.

-They may even be willing to provide you with feedback if only you would tell them what it is you’ve released.
+They may even be willing to provide you with feedback if only you would tell them what you’ve released.

-In this ironic screenshot, LinkedIn doesn’t connect to people or opportunity.
-It just sits there, using words to communicate nothing.
+In this screenshot, LinkedIn doesn’t connect to people or opportunity.
+It just sits there, communicating nothing.

-‘Bug fixes and performance improvements’ is completely meaningless.
-What was fixed?
+‘Bug fixes and performance improvements’ is meaningless.
+What did they fix?
 How will performance improve?
-Where along the user experience can we expect improvements?
+Where in the user experience can we expect improvements?

 A missed opportunity to say the least.

-Good release notes are written to be read, clearly outlining what has been improved and how they benefit the users.
+Good release notes are written to be read, clearly outlining what has been improved and its benefit to users.

 I find release notes easier to digest when they’re divided into sections.
-Sections make for easier scanning for users, but they’ve also helped me organize myself while I write.
+Sections make for easier scanning, and they’ve also helped me organize myself while I write.

 Here’s the template I came up with at ProdPad:

-Writing clear, specific release notes help you open up a level of communication with your customers around the progress you’re making on your product.
+Writing clear, specific release notes mean you can open up communication with your customers on the progress of your product.

 It’s useful for potential customers too.
-We’ve been asked before whether we publish release notes – probably because it’s a good indicator of whether we’re delivering what we promised on our roadmap.
+They often ask whether we publish release notes – probably because it’s a good indicator of whether we’re delivering what we promised on our roadmap.

-It’s no secret that we’re a fan of public product roadmaps, and we encourage making your release notes public because they bring you the same benefits.
+It’s no secret that we’re a fan of public product roadmaps, and we encourage you to make your release notes public too.
+They will bring you the same benefits.

-At ProdPad, I make sure ours are accessible from all our major touch points, including our app, our Help Center, our internal Slack, as well as the Slack community we’ve set up for our customers.
+At ProdPad, I make sure our release notes are accessible from all our major touch points.
+These include our app, our Help Center, our internal Slack and our customer’s Slack community.

-Customers love that commitment to transparency – it gives them a reason to trust you.
+Customers love commitment to transparency – it gives them a reason to trust you.

-Our release notes tend to be specific and benefit-driven too, which shows customers we’re writing for them.
+Our release notes tend to be specific and benefit-driven, which shows customers we’re writing for them.
 As a result, they come talk to us, which is exactly what we want!

-Here’s one of my recent release notes, complete with emoji:
+Here’s one of my recent release note examples, complete with emoji: